regnarg/bc/text/changedet.md

 unfortunate as today's file collections often contain many large files that rarely ever change (e.g. audio and video files).

-A more viable alternative takes inspiration from the famous `rsync` \TODO{link}
-file transfer program.
-It consists of storing the size and last modification time (*mtime*) of each file and comparing those.
+A more viable alternative takes inspiration from 'quick check' algorithm used by the famous `rsync` file transfer program. \cite{rsync_man} It consists of storing the size and last modification time (*mtime*) of each file and comparing those.
 This may be unreliable for several reasons: